 “Si, estoy un pendayo.”

-“Let me know when you’re moving out,” the manager says, stoically accepting I’m just passing through.
+“Let me know when you’re moving out,” the manager says, stoically accepting I am just passing through.

-I know Jack is not that happy for me, fearing I’ll never return to Harvard.
-I ask Jace to tell him we’ll all inaugurate the bed together.
+I know Jack is not that happy for me, fearing I will never return to Harvard.
+I ask Jace to tell him we can all inaugurate the Murphy bed together.
 He smiles at me once Jace makes the suggestion.
 I thank Alice and Nicky for all their help.

 “Are you getting a phone?”
 Nicky asks.

 “Why not?”
 I am oblivious to excess phone charges.
 I become their new best friend.